2024 Solar Incentives Guide for Hopkinton, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
 The incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
 Some incentives are offered by the federal government, some by the Massachusetts government and some by your utility company, county or municipality.
-Some solar incentives you might qualify for are:
+You might qualify for any of the following types of solar incentives:

 • Tax Exemptions: These can come in the form of property tax exemptions, which can let you ignore the value of your solar system when paying taxes on your home.
 You may also qualify for an exemption on sales tax at the time of purchase.

 • Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement with your Hopkinton utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.
+If you have a net metering agreement with your Hopkinton utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in other places you may be refunded a percentage of the value.

 • Tax Credits: Tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the federal government.
 (This is different from a tax deduction.)